thisisjonchen/mlnotes/README.md

 2. "Fit" the data to obtain 2 (or 3) new axes (principal components) (we can use sklearn's `fit` to do this automatically.
 Includes mean normalization)
 3. Optionally examine how much variance is explained by each principal component (using sklearn's `explained_variance_ratio`)
 4. Transform (project) the data onto new axes

+## Reinforcement Learning
+Reinforcement Learning (RL) is not widely applied in commercial applications today but is one of the pillars of machine learning.
+RL is not classified under supervised learning or unsupervised learning but is its own category.
+- Examples of applications used today: controlling robots, factory optimization, financial (stock) trading, playing games (incl. video games)

+The task is to find a **reward** function that maps a state $s$ &#8594; action $a$.
+What makes RL so powerful is that you have to tell it ***what to do*** rather than how to do it.

+Example Scenario with an Autonomous Helicopter:
+- Positive reward: Helicopter flying well (+1)
+- Negative reward: Helicopter flying poorly (-1000)

+Why not use supervised learning?
+For example, when controlling a robot, it is very difficult to obtain a data set of $x$ and the *ideal* action $y$.